 Negligible amounts of phosphorus in ambient air suggest that canopy leachates contribute more than 90% to throughfall phosphate (Parker, 1983).
 Minor amounts of phosphate in throughfall may originate from soil dust, especially in forests situated near fertilized arable land.
-Furthermore, bird droppings may contribute to phosphate in throughfall (Van der Maas et al., 1990; Ivens, 1990).
+Furthermore, bird droppings may contribute to phosphate in throughfall (Van der Maas et al., 1990; Ivens, 1990), see also paragraph 3.3.1.6 of the ICP Forests Manual Part XVI Quality Assurance and Control in Laboratories.